seanbaxter/circle/new-circle/README.md

 The `as` keyword enables the _as-expression_ operator with the precedence of _postfix-expression_.
 The _as-expression_ has two uses:

 1. _expr_ `as` _type-id_ - This is shorthand for `static_cast<`_type-id_`>(`_expr_`)`.
-1. _expr_ `as _` - This enables implicit conversions which have been disabled by other feature pragmas.
+1. _expr_ `as _` - This enables implicit conversions which have been disabled by other feature directives.
 This meaning is borrowed from Rust's [as keyword](https://doc.rust-lang.org/std/keyword.as.html):

     > as can also be used with the _ placeholder when the destination type can be inferred.
 Note that this can cause inference breakage and usually such code should use an explicit type for both clarity and stability.